 <img alt="" src="https://secure.wild8prey.com/217006.png" style="display:none;">

-On the other end of the spectrum, businesses that had already established inbound marketing best practices were able to focus on retention and continue to generate revenue by being agile, responsive and tuned in to their target audience.
-In the EU, for example, retail sales via mail order houses or the internet increased by 30% in April 2020, and companies with robust digital marketing strategies were able to take full advantage.
+At the other end of the spectrum, companies that have already established best practices for inbound marketing can focus on customer retention and continue to generate revenue by being agile, responsive and attuned to their target audience.
+In the EU, for example, retail sales via mail order or online increased by 30 per cent in April 2020.
+Companies with solid digital marketing strategies were able to fully benefit from this.

 Customers demanded accountability

-If your company's slogan is something along the lines of "We care" or "Always there when you need us", you can bet that 2020/21 were the years that your customers tested these bold statements.
-49% of customers will unfollow your brand if they receive a poor-quality product or bad customer service.
-Businesses that failed to show empathy or adequate customer care lost a lot of support from buyers in 2020/21.
+If a company's claim conveys a message like "We care" or "Always there when you need us", customers will now test the truth of these promising statements more intensively than ever before.
+49 per cent of customers will not follow a brand if they receive a poor quality product or experience poor customer service.
+Companies that failed to show empathy for the difficult situation as during the Corona pandemic and to offer adequate customer care lost a lot of support from their buyers in 2020/21.
+The first lesson can be derived from this:

 Lesson 1